Student Internship Information

 Step 5: Find Internship Site and Return Required Pre-Internship Forms to EFSC's Internship Office

 Once you have submitted your Resume and Cover Letter, the internship representative will reach out to various partnership sites on your behalf.
 Once site(s) have been determined, you will prepare to meet with potential internship site(s).

 You will schedule an interview with the potential internship site to discover if you are a good fit for the organization and/or if the organization is a good fit for you.
 Consider this meeting a professional interview and dress professionally.
 Bring a copy of your resume and your Site Confirmation Form and Memorandum of Understanding (MOU)* if the site does not have an Affiliation Agreement with EFSC. *Please note that the Internship Representative will discuss with you whether an MOU is needed.

 If this site agrees to host you as their intern for the semester, get the forms signed by the site supervisor or designee, tour the facility and create a schedule for your required hours that works for both you and the internship site.

 Important Note: Some internship sites require a background check and/or drug testing.
 Some sites provide their own, while others may require you to complete such testing on your own.
 The Internship Office has an account with CastleBranch and can share the information with you on how to register for this service, which costs approximately $150.
-Call the Internship Representative for more information at 321-433-5261.
+Call or email the Internship Representative for more information.